Jishan-Kapoor/captcha-solver-test123/README.md

 - To access the captcha solver page, open the web app URL.
 - There are no query parameters or configuration options available.
 - Key features:
-  - Display a random captcha image.
+  - Display a random captcha image (PNG or SVG).
   - Input field to enter the captcha text.
   - Verify button to check if the entered text is correct.